emberjs/website/source/blog/2015-02-07-ember-1-10-0-released.md

 Throughout 2014 the Ember.js community has poured its shared effort into a new templating solution.
-This new library, dubbed HTMLBars, makes available new feature and performance improvements impossible to support with Handlebars (the previous library).
+This new library, dubbed HTMLBars, makes available features and performance improvements impossible to support with Handlebars (the previous library).
 We are delighted to announce the inclusion of the HTMLBars templating engine in Ember.js 1.10.